-By the High Middle Ages, cavalry had evolved into the knightly class and had become the most significant portion of a medieval army, making or breaking a battle with its action.
+By the High Middle Ages, the cavalry had evolved into the knightly class and had become the most significant portion of a medieval army, making or breaking a battle with its action.

-Whereas the weapons and armour used by the cavalry at the beginning of the medieval period was rather simple, by the High Middle Ages, a number of innovations such as the use of specially designed shields had become common among cavalry troops.
+Whereas the weapons and armor used by the cavalry at the beginning of the medieval period were rather simple, by the High Middle Ages, a number of innovations such as the use of specially designed shields had become common among cavalry troops.

 The round shield was originally the shield used by the infantry in antiquity and it was passed on to the cavalry as mounted troops became more important militarily.

 The basic round shield was constructed from multiple planks of wood glued together and given a circular shape.
-The wood used in round shields was of a non-splitting type, such as a fir, poplar or linden wood.
+The wood used in round shields was of a non-splitting type, such as fir, poplar, or linden wood.

 The kite shield was a lot larger than the round shield.
 It was usually in a kite-like shape or in the case of a flat top, in a triangular shape.

 The shield was long enough to reach the foot of the warrior.
-The most notable advantage of a kite shield was that for a cavalry soldier, the shield effectively guarded him from head to toe.
+The most notable advantage of a kite shield was that for a cavalry soldier, the shield effectively guarded him from the head to toe.

 Although significantly larger in size, the kite shield was constructed to be durable without being exceptionally heavy.
 This type of shield remained in the use of European cavalries until the 13th century.

 The Heater shield was a type of shield that came into widespread use among European cavalry units from the late 12th century onwards.
 The heater shield was essentially a trimming down of the kite shield.
 It was made from wood and overlaid with leather for extra durability.